slevithan/oniguruma-parser/README.md

-# oniguruma-parser
+# `oniguruma-parser`

 [![npm version][npm-version-src]][npm-version-href]

+[Oniguruma](https://github.com/kkos/oniguruma) is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, Shiki, etc. for syntax highlighting), and many other tools.

-Parse, validate, traverse, transform, and optimize [Oniguruma](https://github.com/kkos/oniguruma) regular expressions.
+`oniguruma-parser` is a JavaScript library that can be used to parse, validate, traverse, transform, and optimize Oniguruma regular expressions.

 To parse a regex and return an AST, call `toOnigurumaAst`, which uses the following type definition: